Xevious202/RPI-Kubernetes/README.md

 Microk8s Kubernetes: Client & Server Version 1.18.0

-### Warning: This document has high entropy, last valid test 20200421
+### Warning: This document has high entropy, last valid test TBD
 ## This document is a work in progress, it does not build a working RPI cluster YET.

 ## Prepare Hardware